AceDataCloud/MidjourneyAPI/README.md

 As can be seen, for the previous image in the upper right corner, we have again obtained four similar photos.

 At this point, we can select one of them for a refined enlargement operation.
-For example, if we choose the fourth one, we can pass `action` as `upscale4` and use the current image's ID via `image_id`.
+For example, if we choose the fourth one, we can pass `action` as `upscale4` and use `image_id` to pass the current image's ID again.

 ![](https://cdn.acedata.cloud/jk9ohl.png)